alphagov/govuk-import-export-prototype/guidance/claim-cap-refund.markdown

 - how much security deposit you’re sending
 - whether you need a certificate with advance fixing of your CAP refund - an Advanced Fixing Certificate or a World Trade Organization (WTO) licence
 - whether you’re tendering for the supply of the product

+[Question for SME: what proportion of users use the application form?
+What are the benefits of doing so versus sending an email?]

 If you want to email your application you must get RPA approval first.
 Fill in [form TS03](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/299696/TSO3_-_Email_licence_v3_May_08.doc) and post or fax it to RPA.